 therapies—such as massage, herbal medicine, or diet—to help the body heal

 itself and stay well.
-Naturopaths do not prescribe drugs or do surgeries.
-But they may refer people to a medical doctor or specialist when needed.
+They may refer people to a medical doctor or specialist when needed.
 In

-some states, naturopaths have a limited ability to prescribe medicines.
+some states, naturopathic doctors have a limited ability to prescribe medicines.

 A licensed naturopathic doctor (ND) attends a

-approaches to therapy, such as herbal medicine, acupuncture, and bodywork.
+graduate-level naturopathic medical school.
+The ND studies basic sciences along with alternative approaches to therapy, such as herbal medicine, homeopathy, and bodywork.

 Naturopathic doctors typically do not continue with postgraduate training, such

 After completing the naturopathic medical program, an ND is

 eligible for a licensing examination in states that have a licensing boards and